 We are committed to being free from political and commercial influence, so much so that our operations are completely financed by public donations from our readers and supporters.
 The bulk of our funds goes directly into our investigative journalism.

-FactWire’s team consists of seven full-time journalists, including investigative reporters, data specialists, researchers and editors.
+FactWire’s team consists of four full-time journalists, including investigative reporters and editors.
 Important editorial decisions are made collectively.

 Our investigations have been published by every major Hong Kong news media as well as a number of international outlets including Reuters, the BBC and the Financial Times.
 Some became top stories in newspapers and TV news bulletins.